Therapy for Burnout, Trauma, and Identity Struggles

 My work integrates:

-Nervous system and body-based tools (Polyvagal, somatics)
+Nervous system and body-based approaches (Polyvagal, somatics)

 Culturally responsive and trauma-informed care